thousandbrainsproject/tbp.monty/rfcs/salience_maps.md

 [^2] While this document is focused on inference, the model-free mechanisms proposed in this RFC seem well-suited to help improve unsupervised learning.

 [^3]: This should be true with a random-walk policy, but I'm not sure it'll hold when saccade targets are chosen differently.

+[^4] The caveat here is that any filtration technique that needs a full image array or retinotopic coordinates may not be feasible or advisable within the `GoalStateSelector`.
+In that case, filtration would need applied by the `SalienceMapSM`.
+Alternatively, values that *would* filter goal states could be embedded as goal state metadata.

+[^5] Preferably, we don't get too crazy with goal state metadata.
+We should keep a goal state's actual properties in sync with what a `GoalStateSelector` expects.